adityasurendran/studio/README.md

         firebase functions:config:set app.base_url="YOUR_PRODUCTION_APP_URL" # e.g., https://your-app.com
         ```
         Deploy functions after setting config: `firebase deploy --only functions`
+    *   **Troubleshooting "Internal Error" on Subscription:** If you encounter an "internal error firebase" message when trying to subscribe, **check your Firebase Function logs** in the Firebase Console (Functions > Logs for the `createStripeCheckoutSession` function).
+These logs will provide specific error details from the backend, often related to missing or incorrect Stripe keys/Price ID or other configuration issues.

 4.  **Run the Development Server:**
     ```bash